18F/Digital_Coworking/README.md

 * GSA HQ - 4th floor infill
 * 2pm-4pm on Thursdays
 * Point of Contact: Gray Brooks
+* Open to anyone with a .gov or .mil address

 ## Session Format
 * Introductions